 Tips for Memorizing Scripture

-This is a great way to get the kids involved!
+This is another great way to get the kids involved!
 If you can’t do a search and find your scripture already written out, there are more options!
-Check Amazon for Bible Coloring Pages for Adults or use something like Canva Free to make your own using Bubble Fonts.

 Before you try to memorize the scripture, know what the scripture means.
 Having a good understanding of what the words mean in the passages, and following the context, is a great way to be able to apply the scriptures to your life in real-time!

 If you need help learning how to study the Bible, start with our At Home Bible Study Tools list!

 Inside different Bible apps, you can listen as someone reads the passages to you.
 Listen to the whole chapter as often as you can.

 Just like a song, it will begin to stick with you.
 Or, you can record yourself reading or reciting the scriptures and listen to it on loop!

 Pray About It